Understanding RUVs

 Do I need to be accredited?

 Yes.
-All investors in AngelList RUVs must be accredited.
+All investors in RUVs must be accredited.
 For most Roll Up Vehicles, a self attestation of accreditation status is collected during the investment process.

 Does AngelList perform a KYC check?

 Yes.
 We verify investor identity as required by law.
 After completing the investment flow, we automatically verify individual investors using their name, address, and date of birth.
+For entity investors that don’t pass automatic verification, our KYC team will request additional documentation via email.
+Once verified, you can reuse this KYC approved-entity for future investments on AngelList.

 What information do I need to provide for KYC?

+For individual investors: Name, address, date of birth, social security number/tax ID, government-issued ID (if requested).
 For entity investors: Entity details and documentation, beneficial owner information, additional documents based on entity type and jurisdiction.

 How much does an RUV cost?